• How long does the process take?

 • Do you offer a preparation course for the test?
 What is the cost?

 Yes, SCA offers a preparation course called, Preparation for Standardized Clinical Knowledge Test for Board Certified and Credentialed Chaplains.
-The cost for is $145 for SCA members.
 It is not a requirement to purchase this course for certification or credentialing.

 • What happens if I fail the test?

 If you fail the test, you will be allowed to retake the test one more time at no additional cost to you.
-You must do so within 3 months.
 If you fail the test again, you may retake the test again for a fee of $75.
 There are no limits to the number of times to retake the test.
+However, all the re-takes must take place within the 6-month deadline.

 • Who gets a copy of my test score?